Looking to buy your first serious baseball or softball bat?

 The Point of a Single-Piece Bat

 Single-piece bats have the distinct advantage of being stiff.
 This stiffness lends to more power transferred from the swing to the ball.
 This is why bigger hitters, especially those in the NCAA, use stiff single-piece bats.

 However, stiff bats also carry with them the reverse effect.
 That is, mishit balls with a lot of vibration in the barrel make it directly to the hands.
 Smaller hitters who see above-average pitch speed often find this hand sting unbearable.
 It is the number one complaint about any particular bat.
 Factors like cold weather, high pitch speed, and faster bat speed positively correlate with hand stings.

 In other words, single-piece bats tend to sting hands more than two-piece bats.

 As well, a single-piece bat requires less technology and quicker production time.
 As such, they often cost less.

 It just depends on what you want.
 Bigger, stronger, and older hitters (and those on a budget) tend to prefer single piece aluminum bats.
 This is due to a single piece’s ability to transfer maximum energy to the ball.
 Stingy hands, for them, are a small price to pay.

 On the other hand, smaller, lighter, and younger hitters tend to prefer two-piece bats.
 The smooth smash and big barrel increase confidence and swing speed.

-When pitch and bat speed is not very high for some younger players, then hand sting is a small consideration.
+Hand sting is a small consideration when pitch and bat speed is not very high for some younger players.
 As such, there is a huge contingent of budding players who are perfectly happy with single-piece bats.
 And, of course, there are always exceptions to these generalities.

 (If you’re looking for the right size bat, you might want to start on our bat sizing chart page.)